 Cohort 3 (2022-23)

 We were delighted to receive a strong field of applications.
-36 highly talented students from across Europe started the Europaeum Scholars Programme in March 2022.
-Click to read more about Cohort 3 or about how Lena and Sophie, two of the new intake, felt as they prepared to start their new adventure.
+36 highly talented students from across Europe started the Europaeum Scholars’ Programme in March 2022.
+Click to read more about Cohort 3 or about how Lena and Sophie, two of this intake, felt as they prepared to start their new adventure.

 Cohort 2 (2020-21)